biomurph/HeartBone/README.md

 ![image](images/SerialPortError.png)

-If this happens, take a look at the white on black text at the bottom of the window.
-There is a list of all available ports on your computer.
-The Heart Bone is among them.
-Look for the port calle
+If this happens, take a look at the white on black text at the bottom of the Processing window.
+There is a list of all available ports on your computer and they all start with **/dev/...** The Heart Bone is among them.
+Look for the port called

 	/dev/tty.usbmodemXXXX

-That is the port you want to connect to.
+The **tty.usbmodem** is the port you want to connect to.
 Count the ports available starting from 0, and put that number in the highlighted code as shown below

 ![image](images/PortNumber.png)